FlavioSalvati/test-tutoring/src/content/faq/interesting-questions/biology/biology_39.md

 ---
 title: "Why can only certain parts of the tongue taste sweet flavors?
 Is there an evolutionary benefit to this?"
 summary: "All parts of the tongue can taste all flavors.
-The "tongue map" is a misconception stemming from an inaccurate 1901 study.
+The 'tongue map' is a misconception stemming from an inaccurate 1901 study.
 Each taste bud contains cells that detect sweet, sour, salty, bitter, and umami flavors."
 author: "Dr. Chloe Simmons"
 degree: "MSc in Biology, University of Birmingham"
 tutor_type: "IB Biology Tutor"